rizwantk/Data-Engineering-Assesment/README.md

 | 2017W17 | 68.30599975585938 | 67.51800079345703 | 32144660.0000 |
 | ... | ... | ... | ... |
 ## -- Monthly average
+Use the following SQL query to calculate the Monthly average of High, Low, and Volume:
 ```sh
 SELECT
   DATE_FORMAT(date, '%Y-%m') AS month,